nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `go CHAPTER_INDEX`

 Example: <br>
-For instance, you are currently in Module level `Module` and want to head to Chapter level `Chapter1` , the steps to do so are shown below:
+For instance, you are currently in Module level `CS2113T` and want to head to Chapter level `Chapter 1` , the steps to do so are shown below:

 <p align="center">